magohamote/Coindesk-API/README.md

 ### Utils & extensions
 There is quite a few utils and extensions in the project.
 It helps make the code more readable, maintainable and safer.

+### Tests
+XCode 10 does not run classic XCTest UI tests on simulator with the new build system, which is why I'm using the legacy build system.